txt/fss18/web/docs/index.md

 - Software for data miners;
 - Software for optimizers;
 - Software for theorem provers.
-- To help your customers achieve their dreams, better, faster, cheaper.
+- To help society, and our customers, achieve their dreams better, faster, and cheaper.

 How to achieve maximum AI benefits at minimal AI costs: